debops/debops/README.md

 This role can be used to manage network interface configuration on Debian and derivative operating systems.
-It manages configuration in `/etc/network/interfaces` directory and can be used to create different interface layouts across the cluster.
+It manages configuration in the `/etc/network/` directory and can be used to create different interface layouts across the cluster.

-`debops.ifupdown` role tries to recognize several environments (LXC container, OpenVZ container, system with installed NetworkManager) and can automatically select one of the suggested configurations.
+The `debops.ifupdown` role tries to recognize several environments (LXC container, OpenVZ container, system with installed NetworkManager) and can automatically select one of the suggested configurations.
 For most scenarios, `debops.ifupdown` will try to configure up to two network